U.S. Route 19: Florida

 US 19 first entered Florida in 1929.
 It underwent two route shifts, the first in 1933 and the second in 1946, which adjusted it to its current alignment.
 US 19 was extended to its southern terminus of Memphis in September 1954, when the original Sunshine Skyway Bridge opened to traffic.

-Starting around 1956 US19 was 4-laned, initially in the Perry area, working north toward the Georgia border.
-The entire route in Florida was 4-laned by 1972.
+Starting around 1956, US 19 was four-laned, initially in the Perry area, working north toward the Georgia border.
+The entire route in Florida was four-laned by 1972.

-The planned St. Petersburg–Clearwater Expressway, or Pinellas Beltway, would have followed the current alignment of "Alt 19" from I-275 to Clearwater, Florida.
+The planned St. Petersburg–Clearwater Expressway, or Pinellas Beltway, would have followed the current alignment of US 19 Alt. from I-275 to Clearwater, Florida.
 The intersection of Seminole Boulevard and Bay Pines Boulevard is a remnant of this proposed road.
 The beltway road was proposed in 1974, but it was dead by 1980.